8th August, 2021 @ 12:00 am

 Accommodation and Activities

-To register, please email Monica Williams by Friday 19 February 2021, including the name/s and role/s of participant/s.
-A non-refundable deposit of $750 per person will be required by Tuesday 16 March 2021.
-The final payment is due Friday 7 May 2021.
+To register, please complete the Booking Form on the AISSA Reconciliation webpage and send this to firstname.lastname@example.org.
+A deposit of $750 per person will be required by 28 May 2021.
+The final payment is due 28 June 2021.

 This program is offered to School Leaders, RAP Coordinators, Boarding House supervisors, teachers and educators wanting to deepen their understanding of an Aboriginal culture and contemporary issues for Aboriginal peoples.
 Schools may register one or a number of participants.
 Schools are welcome to include a small number of secondary students in their delegation.